How To Count and Play Mixed Meter Time Signatures and Rhythms

 Not all pieces of music keep a steady big beat throughout.
 In cultures around the globe, the steady foot-tap is not the measure of good music.
-Many styles of music have more complex rhthyms than our basic steady rhythms and integrate other types of note groupings like triplets.
+Many styles of music have more complex rhythms than our basic steady rhythms and integrate other types of note groupings like triplets.

 So how do we count and play these rhythms?
 First, we need to know all about Mixed Meter, and mixed time signatures.